ykharitonova/s25-cs9/_lab/lab00.md

 # Get setup with Gradescope

 SecureNet Consulting employees are evaluated with quarterly reviews, which are the aggregate of more regular evaluations through Gradescope.
-Your quarterly review will be your final grade, which will reflect all your homeworks, quizzes, and lab assignments.
+Your quarterly review will be your final grade, which will reflect all your homework, quizzes, and lab assignments.
-All these scores will be stored and provided vi [Gradescope]({{ site.gradescope }}).
+All these scores will be stored and provided via [Gradescope]({{ site.gradescope }}).

 Gradescope trusts the identity vetting of Canvas, so you will be automatically added to Gradescope (using your **@umail.ucsb.edu** account) if you click on the Gradescope link on Canvas.
 Once Canvas authenticates you, you should be able to use the link from the website and go to Gradescope directly.